–Save This Page as a PDF–

 But to show the transition between Jacob’s time of preparation and his time of fulfillment, the Angel of the LORD called attention to his name.
 Then the man asked him, “What is your name?”
 The rabbis teach that angels have no set names, but their names change according to the mission given to them.
 “Jacob,” he answered (32:27).
 Then the man said: Your name will no longer be Ya’akov, but Isra’el.
 He would no longer be called the supplanter (it’s a secondary meaning) but the prevailer (see Gm – Two Nations, One Womb).
 In Hebrew, Yisra’el is a combination of two Hebrew words, sarah and el.
 Literally it means, he who prevails victoriously with God.
 Other interpretations are such names as God strives, God fights, or may God contend.
 But the reason for the name change is because you have struggled with God, to gain the blessing, and with men such as Esau and Laban and have prevailed or overcome (32:28).

 The significance of Jacob’s new name was ownership.
 God changed Abram’s name to Abraham and Sarai’s name to Sarah when they believed in the LORD and became His own (15:6).
 In the future, the Lord would also change Simon’s name to Peter because he also believed in Him (Mark 3:16).
 Therefore, Jacob had a new name and a new limp.
 The new name would forever remind him of his new destiny, and the new limp would forever remind him that it is only when we stop wrestling and start clinging to God that we become strong and prevail.
-Paul may have this in mind when he penned these words: When I am weak, then I am strong (Second Corinthians 12:10).509
+Paul may have had this in mind when he penned these words: When I am weak, then I am strong (Second Corinthians 12:10).509

 Now convinced that he was wrestling with no mere human, Ya’akov pleaded: Please tell me your name.
 But ADONAI answered his question, with a question: Why do you ask My name (32:29a)?
 The implication was this: think about it and you can figure it out yourself.
 This would be very similar to Manoah’s question, who was the father of Samson.
 Manoah asked the same question that Jacob did: What is your name?
 The LORD also replied: Why do you ask My name?
 But in the Judges passage, the Angel didn’t stop there; He answered the question and said: It is beyond understanding (Judges 13:17-18).
 The Hebrew word for beyond understanding, pele, is one of those words in the Hebrew text that is used only of God, and never used of a man.
 So in this way the Angel answered the question.
 When the verses of Genesis and Judges are combined, we can see that this is clearly the Messiah.